telerik/blazor-docs/components/grid/selection/rows.md

 When the Grid `Data` collection changes, the `SelectedItems` collection has the following behavior:

+* If you update or delete an item in the Grid, you must make the same update in the `SelectedItems` collection through the Grid [editing events]({%slug components/grid/editing/overview%}).
+The other CRUD operations (Create), you should use the Grid [editing events]({%slug components/grid/editing/overview%}) to handle the situation according to your business logic and preferred behavior.

+* If you are using one-way binding for the `SelectedItems` property, when the data changes and the selected items are cleared, the [`SelectedItemsChanged` event](#selecteditemschanged) will fire with the empty collection.
+If you are using two-way binding, the collection will be cleared.

 * If the Grid does *not* use an `ObservableCollection` for its `Data` - the `SelectedItems` collection will be preserved.
 You need to clear or manipulate it when the data is changed according to your needs and business logic.

-* If you update or delete an item, you must make the same update in the selected items through the Grid [editing events]({%slug components/grid/editing/overview%}).

 * When using an `ObservableCollection` for the Grid `Data`- if an item is removed or the entire data is cleared using the collection's `.Clear()` method, it will automatically update the `SelectedItems` collection too (the removed Data items will be removed from the `SelectedItems` collection).

-* The other CRUD operations (Create and Update), you should use the Grid [editing events]({%slug components/grid/editing/overview%}) to handle the situation according to your business logic and preferred behavior.

-* If you are using one-way binding for the `SelectedItems` property, when the data changes and the selected items are cleared, the [`SelectedItemsChanged` event](#selecteditemschanged) will fire with the empty collection.
-If you are using two-way binding, the collection will be cleared.

 ### Selected Rows Equals Comparison